jay-shenoy/LBM_everywhere/README.md

 It can do LES , k-epsilon

+Doing flow of non-newtonian /power law  fluid is similar to turbulence modelling.
+Viscosity/relaxation is computed locally using strain rate tensor (which happens to be second order moment) One more advantage is avoiding computing velocity gradients

-There are lot more areas left to be explored by me ,be it multiphase ,multicomponent flows , flow of non-newtonian fluids , flow in porous media , image processing
+There are lot more areas left to be explored by me ,be it multiphase ,multicomponent flows , flow in porous media , image processing

 Writing report for all my work is also on my to do list.